antoniaelsen/devilfpga/README.md

 # FPGACID

 A recreation of the Roland TB-303 synthesizer on an FPGA.
 Why?
 Because.
-Targeting the FPGA in the Analogue Pocket, packaging the build as an OpenFPGA core.
+Targeting the FPGA in the Analogue Pocket (Altera Cyclone V ACM-027-A4?), packaging the build as an OpenFPGA core.
 [Amaranth](https://amaranth-lang.org/docs/amaranth/latest/cover.html) HDL.

 Omitting the sequencer, for now.
 Accent and glide seem crucial, so hopefully, soon(tm).